Can Carbon-Aware Electric Load Shifting Reduce Emissions? An Equilibrium-Based Analysis: Carbon-aware Equilibrium Electricity Market Clearing Model

 where $P_{G,g}$ is the optimal generation output (decision variables), $c_{G,g}$ is the generation cost for generator $g$, $p_{i:g\in \mathcal{G}_i}$ represents that the electricity price at the node $i$ to which the generator $g$ is connected, and the constraint (\ref{eq22a}) ensures that the chosen generation is feasible with $P_{G,g}^{\min}$ and $P_{G,g}^{\max}$ being generation limits.

 \textbf{Consumers}: Each consumer in our model maximizes their benefits of consuming electricity, but different from a standard formulation, the consumers consider both price and carbon emissions in their decisions.
 This gives rise to a \emph{carbon-dependent} consumer utility, which we define as $r_{D,d}-\lambda\cdot c_{D,d}$.
 Here, $r_{D,d}$ is the revenue for consumers derived from consuming electricity, $c_{D,d}$ denotes the carbon cost, given in units of [\$/tons $CO_2$] and $\lambda$ is the value of the average carbon signal.
-Specifically, given price $p_i$ and the average carbon signal $\lambda$ calculated by ISO in the later part, each consumer solves the following problem:
+Specifically, given the price $p_i$ and the average carbon signal $\lambda$ calculated by ISO in the latter part, each consumer solves the following problem:

-where $p_{i:d\in \mathcal{D}_i}$ represents that the electricity price at the node $i$ to which the consumer $d$ is connected.
-Each consumer incorporates the carbon term $\lambda \cdot c_{D,d}$ into their utility evaluation.
-In practice, the cost parameter $c_{D,d}$ may be directly tied to concrete costs, such as carbon emission penalties from carbon taxes or cap-and-trade schemes, or could be an internally set “carbon cost", reflecting how much revenue the consumer is willing to forgo to avoid carbon emissions.
-Note that besides using carbon-dependent utilities to quantity the impacts of carbon emissions on consumers' decision-making, there are also other ways to quantify this impact, e.g., setting carbon emission limits \cite{wang2021optimal, pietzcker2021tightening}.
+where $p_{i:d\in \mathcal{D}_i}$ represents the electricity price at the node $i$ to which the consumer $d$ is connected.
+Each consumer incorporates the carbon term $\lambda \cdot c_{D,d}$ into their utility evaluation. {\blue In practice, the cost parameter $c_{D,d}$ may reflect concrete financial commitments, such as carbon taxes or the purchase of renewable energy certificates.
+It can also represent an internally defined “carbon cost", reflecting a consumer’s willingness to forgo revenue to avoid carbon emissions.
+For example, if a consumer is willing to pay \$100/MWh for zero-carbon electricity but only \$50/MWh for electricity emitting 1 tCO$_2$/MWh, the implied carbon cost is \$50/tCO$_2$.} Note that besides using carbon-dependent utilities to quantify the impacts of carbon emissions on consumers' decision-making, there are also other ways to quantify this impact, e.g., setting carbon emission limits \cite{wang2021optimal, pietzcker2021tightening}.
 However, it can be very challenging for consumers to define what the values of the carbon emission cap should be.

 \textbf{Transmission Owners}: Transmission owners act as spatial arbitragers and aim to maximize the power transmission profit given electricity prices $p_i$.
-Specifically, the transmission owner maximizes their profit by buying power at a bus and selling it back at another one (arbitrage through electricity price difference between two bus nodes), which is characterized by the following mathematical optimization problem:
+Specifically, the transmission owner maximizes their profit by buying power at a bus and selling it back at another one (arbitrage through the electricity price difference between two bus nodes), which is characterized by the following mathematical optimization problem: